 "Meltwater is very easy to use and navigate.
 I also really appreciated the consultative help we received from our Meltwater rep."

-“We used media monitoring and social media monitoring to analyse retrospective campaign data and grasp which type of activity generated the most PR coverage.
-This allows us to focus better and plan campaigns that will the press and our audience want to engage with"
+"We used media monitoring and social media monitoring to analyze retrospective campaign data and grasp which type of activity generated the most PR coverage.
+This allows us to focus better and plan campaigns that will the press and our audience want to engage with."